 EE broadband routers

-EE is best known for its mobile phone services.
-But it has also made forays into broadband, home phone and TV (TV is being dropped from its line-up).
+EE is best known for its mobile phone services, but it is also now a well-established broadband provider.
 It offers deals on broadband with or without a home phone package.
-You can also get a back-up 5G router so you can stay connected if your ADSL or Fibre connection develops a fault.
+You can also get a back-up 5G router so you can stay connected if your fixed connection develops a fault.

 When you sign up with a new broadband provider, it will generally send you a new router.
 However, not all routers are created equal.
-When choosing routers to supply with its broadband packages, a provider needs to strike a balance between affordability and performance in addition to finding a model which will work with the specific broadband service on offer.
+When choosing routers to supply with its broadband packages, a provider needs to strike a balance between affordability and performance as well as finding a model which will work with the specific broadband service on offer.
 With that in mind, how do EE’s routers stack up?

 How to get an EE router

 There are two ways to get an EE Smart Hub router.
-You will get the one free with any EE Broadband deal.
+You will get the one free with any EE fibre Broadband deal.
 Alternatively you can buy the router from the EE online store.
-The EE Smart Hub can be used with EE broadband, BT and Plusnet, users have reported success with other broadband providers, but these are the three mentioned on EE’s website.
+The EE Smart Hub can be used with EE broadband, and also with BT and Plusnet fibre packages as they are all part of the same group.
+Users have reported success using the Smart Hub with other providers, but these are the three mentioned on EE’s website.

 In most cases, you can expect your EE router to arrive within a couple of weeks of signing up to a new package.
 If required, an engineer is usually dispatched to connect you after about 14 days, otherwise you will receive your new router in the post and set it up yourself.